jribado-IDM/FPGObservationalModel/README.md

 - 'cotx': Categorizes co-transmission events as infections with an effective COI > 2 with a single biting event (one unique value in 'bite_ids').
 Monogenomic infections are excluded.
 - '{sampling_name}_{n_samples}_rep{1...N replicates}': Columns specifying which sampling scheme the infection may be represented.
 Number of columns will match 'sampling' config options specified.
 - 'barcode_with_Ns': Barcode string for each infection.
 Polygenomic infections with any discordant alleles within any genome as assigned N at each discordant position.
-- 'heterozygosity': Proportion of barcode positions with an N.
+- 'heterozygosity': List of heterozygosity calculated as 1 - (p^2 + q^2), where p is the reference and q is the alternative allele for each variant position.
 - '{ibd/ibs}_{pairwise_count,mean,median,std,min,q25,75,max}: Individual infection relatedness for polygenomic infections
 - {sampling_name}_{n_samples}_rep{1...N replicates}-individual_inferred_rh: Individual level Rh comparisons for each sampling scheme.
 Provided as individual columns in case infections are sampled across different sampling frames.